cytoscape/cytoscape.js/documentation/md/core/batch.md

 ## Details

+<span class="important-indicator"></span> Do not add batching to your app unless you have identified an applicable performance bottleneck.
+There are restrictions on what kind of code you can run in a batch.

 Normally, when you modify elements, each modification can trigger a style calculation and a redraw --- depending on timing for a redraw.
 For example, the following will cause two style calculations and at least one draw:

 ```js